Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

 Here $C_{AS}:=\frac{1}{2}(C-C^T)$ denotes the anti-symmetric part of $C$. \end{definition} \begin{remark} Lemma 2.3 in \cite{AE} states that the condition $m_{HC}< \infty$ is equivalent to the FP-equation being hypoelliptic.
 This index can be seen as a measure of "how much'' the drift matrix has to mix the directions of the kernel of the diffusion matrix with its orthogonal space in order to guarantee convergence to the steady state.
 For example, $m_{HC}=0$ means, by definition, that the diffusion matrix $D=C_S$ is positive definite, and hence coercive.
-In general, $m_{HC}$ is finite when we are assuming Condition $A$ (see Lemma $2.3$, \cite{AE}). \end{remark} For completeness, we give the definition of hypocoercivity index also for the non-normalized case.
+In general, $m_{HC}$ is finite when we are assuming Condition $A$ (see Lemma $2.3$, \cite{AE}). \end{remark} For completeness, we \bea{include} the definition of hypocoercivity index also for the non-normalized case.
 For simplicity we will denote it as well with $m_{HC}$.
-This is actually allowed since the next proposition will prove that these two definitions are unchanged under normalization. \begin{definition} We define $m_{HC}$ the \textit{hypocoercivity index} for the FP equation \eqref{FP} as the minimum $m \in \mathbb{N}_0$ such that
+This is actually allowed since the next proposition will prove that these two definitions are unchanged under normalization. \begin{definition} We define $m_{HC}$ the \textit{hypocoercivity index} for the FP-equation \eqref{FP} as the minimum $m \in \mathbb{N}_0$ such that

-\end{definition} \begin{prop} Let us consider the FP equation \eqref{FP} and its normalized version \eqref{NormalizedFPwithC}.
+\bea{and $m_{HC}=\infty$ if this minimum does not exist.} \end{definition} \begin{prop} Let us consider the FP-equation \eqref{FP} and its normalized version \eqref{NormalizedFPwithC}.
 Let Condition $\widetilde{A}$ (or, equivalently, Condition $A$) be satisfied.
 Then, the hypocoercivity indices of the two equations coincide, i.e., for any $m \in \mathbb{N}_0$